 Note: Most of the other families we saw at the Sanderling had kids ages 6 and up.
 I didn’t get any sense that smaller children would be unwelcome.
 But we definitely enjoyed the amenities and activities more with a 7YO than we would have with a child too little stay up in the evenings or to spend an afternoon playing Uno.
 Moreover, it’s the sort of place where you expect kids to be reasonably well-behaved; with a toddler I would have been too self-conscious about disrupting other guests to really relax.

 The Sanderling is in Duck, on the northern half of the main island.
 It’s the more upscale part of OBX.
-I thought it offered a nice compromise between the more affordable, built-up middle around Kill Devil Hills and the far south, which is nice and quiet but lower on amenities.
-We though The Duck-to-Corolla stretch had the best balance of nature, activities, stores and restaurants.
-(Also read about historic and Outdoor activities on the Outer Banks.)
+I thought it offered a nice compromise between the more affordable, built-up middle around Kill Devil Hills and the far south Outer Banks, which is nice and quiet but lower on amenities.
+We thought the Duck-to-Corolla stretch had the best balance of nature, activities, stores and restaurants.
+(Also read about historic and outdoor activities on the Outer Banks.)

 Beach destination hotels command a premium and OBX is no exception.
 Rooms here start above $400 a night during the high season (you can might find them for a little less on travel booking websites).
 They drop below $300 in the low season.
 And if you sign up for news updates you’ll learn about specials (right now select rooms are $299 during the last few days of August).

 There is plenty to do nearby should you get the urge to rouse yourself from your beach chair (we did after a day or two).
 But between the friendly staff, pools, beach, spa, restaurants, the evening fires, and plethora of lounges and porches for reading or playing a board game, it’s an easy and comfortable place to enjoy quality downtime with your family.
 If you find it in your budget to stay here you’ll feel you got value for your money.